Lynn-Ngx/FYP-Project/README.md

 Client
 - this is the react files
-- Contains SignUp.js and SignIn.js for users to register and login
+- Contains Register.jsjs and Loginjs for users to register and login

 Data
 - The link to every single item in the ASOS website